 - 1. Midterm Exam chapters 1-6, 23, 8, 9, 10 - 2.
-Final Exam chapters 27-36
+Final Exam chapters 27-36 that all relevant resources are utilized.

 Seminar Presentation / Research Report

 Students who select the research seminar will be required to research and present a topic relevant to Biology 050.
 The presentation should be no longer than 20 minutes.
 For students who select the seminar, no paper will be required.